httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 it is not necessary to reference all of the specifications in the HTTP suite unless there are specific reasons to do so (e.g., a particular feature is called out).

-Applications using HTTP MAY specify a minimum version to be supported (HTTP/1.1 is suggested), and MUST NOT specify a maximum version, to preserve the protocol's ability to evolve.
+Applications using SHOULD NOT specify a minimum version of HTTP to be used; because it is a hop-by-hop protocol, a HTTP connection can be handled implementations that are not controlled by the application; for example, proxies, CDNs, firewalls and so on.
+Requiring a particular version of HTTP makes it difficult to use in these situations, and harms interoperability for little reason (since HTTP's semantics are stable between protocol versions).

-Likewise, applications need not specify what HTTP mechanisms -- such as redirection, caching, authentication, proxy authentication, and so on -- are to be supported.
-For example, an application can specify that it uses HTTP like this:
+However, if an application's deployment would benefit from the use of a particular version of HTTP (for example, HTTP/2's multiplexing), this SHOULD be noted.

-    Foo Application uses HTTP [RFC7230].
-Implementations MUST support HTTP/1.1, and MAY support later versions.
+Applications using HTTP MUST NOT specify a maximum version, to preserve the protocol's ability to evolve.

 When specifying examples of protocol interactions, applications SHOULD document both the request and response messages, with full headers, preferably in HTTP/1.1 format.
 For example: